DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Results

 First, we calculate the two-position correlation functions as a function of time for (4,2) and (6,1) CNTs for a single morphology consisting of single CNTs randomly oriented in Fig. \ref{Fig8}.
 Henceforth, we will refer to this morphology as ``single random.''
 The two other morphologies are hexagonally bundled randomly oriented CNTs, ``bundled random'', and parallel CNTs, ``parallel''.
 The diffusion tensor is calculated by taking the long-time limit of the two-position correlation functions, as per Eq. (\ref{eq:diff_coeff}).
 The tensor is symmetric, so we show the three diagonal and three independent off-diagonal elements.
 By the time the simulation has finished, the tensor elements have reached their steady-state values.

-We note two important features.
-First, the off-diagonal elements are about an order of magnitude smaller than the diagonal elements, meaning there is little correlation between movement in different directions.
-Second, the cross-plane diffusion tensor element ($D_{yy}$) is smaller than the in-plane diffusion tensor elements ($D_{xx},D_{zz}$), because the transfer rate for intratube movement is generally higher than that for intertube movement owing to orientation dependence.
-As we will see below, this difference is greatly reduced or vanishes for the parallel morphology, in where orientation is removed as a degree of freedom.
+We note two important features in Fig. \ref{Fig8}.
+First, all off-diagonal elements are about one order of magnitude smaller than the smallest (i.e., cross-plane) diagonal element, meaning there is little correlation between movement in different directions.
+Second, the cross-plane diffusion tensor element ($D_{yy}$) is considerably smaller than the in-plane diffusion tensor elements ($D_{xx},D_{zz}$), because the transfer rate for intratube movement is generally higher than that for intertube movement owing to orientation dependence.~\cite{Davoody_exciton_transfer} As we will see below, this difference is greatly reduced or vanishes for the parallel morphology, where orientation is removed as a degree of freedom.